alokkumar789456/Node.JS-Projects/README.md

 4. **Task Manager**
    - A tool to manage and organize tasks efficiently.
+   - use postMan to test Routes just a basic route application

 5. **Post App**
    - An application for creating and managing posts.
+   - CRUD operations with EJS, multer, and Node/Express.

 6. **Chess Game**
    - A web-based chess game that allows users to play against each other.